 - Residential Solar (a project to connect people looking to install rooftop solar with independent information and offers from local installers)

 We also have four loose working groups: Technology, Community Engagement, Finance and Facilitation – see the diagram below.
-Working groups report to members of the Co-op at monthly meetings, held every 2nd Saturday of the month at the Mid Mountains Neighbourhood Centre from 12pm to 2pm.
+Working groups report to members of the Co-op at monthly meetings, held usually via Zoom at 7pm on the 4th Wednesday of the month.

 Does this all sound like something you would like to be part of?
 We are building an exciting future for the Blue Mountains, one where we can take control of – and responsibility for – our own energy production and deliver lasting benefits to the community in terms of local jobs, sustainability, investment, community and more.
 The best thing you can do first is join the co-op, then check out our get involved page and get in touch if you’d like to chat about what we’re doing and how you can help us make it better.
 Enquiries: Michael on 0421 210 074 or firstname.lastname@example.org